tlc121/FsFont/README.md

 > val_unis: \['8E21', ...]

 ### 2. Content-Reference mapping
-It is a dict and elements in dict also need to be converted into unicode format.
+It is a dict you have to create by yourself before start.
+Elements in dict also need to be converted into unicode format.
 Please assure keys of CR mapping contain both of `train_unis` and `val_unis`.
 > {content1: \[ref1, ref2, ref3, ...],&#8195;content2: \[ref1, ref2, ref3, ...],&#8195;...}

 example(in utf-8 format):